 Note!
 It is not a requirement that you are already enrolled in a degree programme at Aarhus University.
 Enrolment in a credit module is open to anyone studying for a university degree.

-Students applying for enrollment in a credit module under Business Communication and Business Language or Business Administration must meet certain admission criteria.
+Students applying for enrollment in a credit module under Business Administration must meet certain admission criteria.

 You only need to indicate your citizenship on the form if you are NOT a Danish citizen.
 If you are a citizen of a country outside the EU or the EEA, you have to pay for your studies in Denmark unless you have permanent residence, a permit with a potential for permanent residence in Denmark, or if you are studying in Denmark under an exchange programme.
 As Aarhus University does not have access to your residence permit, you must enclose a copy of the permit if you want to be exempt from payment.